-World No Tobacco Day is celebrated each year on May 31st to increase awareness about health problems caused by tobacco use.
+We observe World No Tobacco Day each May to increase awareness about health problems caused by tobacco use.
 This year, the World Health Organization’s (WHO) “tobacco industry interference” theme highlights the tobacco industry’s efforts to thwart tobacco control policies around the world and reminds organizations and governments of their responsibility to be vigilant against the tobacco industry and help control the global tobacco epidemic.

 Tobacco use is a leading cause of worldwide preventable disease and death, killing nearly six million people each year.
 Tobacco companies use marketing and advertising to glamorize smoking to entice children and young adults to start smoking.

 To combat tobacco industry strategies, effective tobacco-control policies have been implemented in the US.
 These include: